(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-If you’re considering moving to a HCOL area, you may not factor in higher childcare costs.
-But childcare costs can increase significantly, even double, from a LCOL to a HCOL area.
+If you’re considering moving to an HCOL area, you may not factor in higher childcare costs.
+But childcare costs can increase significantly, even double, from an LCOL to an HCOL area.

 According to the Economic Policy Institute, a non-profit think tank, monthly daycare costs for an infant at a daycare center in Georgia run an average of $700 per month (you’ll pay slightly more in urban areas like Atlanta and less in more rural areas).
 In Massachusetts, you’ll pay closer to $1750 per month, and even more in Boston.